DaanDeMeyer/reproc/README.md

 reproc consists out of two libraries: reproc and reproc++. reproc is a C library that contains all the actual code for interacting with child processes. reproc++ depends on reproc and adapts its API to an idiomatic C++ API.
-It also adds a few extra's that make working with child processes from C++ easier.
+It also adds a few extras that make working with child processes from C++ easier.

 ## Features